June 19, Reading 1 – Deuteronomy 34

 * Gracious Father God,

-Thank You for Moses, that you spoke with face to face, who points us to Jesus.
+Thank You for the testimony of Moses, who You spoke with face to face.

-Thank You that through Jesus we can speak with You face to face, because we meet with You, You dwell with us, Your Spirit in us as little tabernacles – Thank You Lord!
+Thank You that through Jesus we can speak with You face to face, because You dwell with us, little tabernacles for Your Spirit at work in us.

 Amen.